Cedar Park vs Leander High School: Two A Rated Leander ISD Campuses

 Cedar Park High vs Leander High: Which Leander ISD Campus Fits Your Budget?

-Cedar Park High School scored a 92 out of 100 on the 2025 TEA rating, earning an A. Leander High School also earned an A, with a 90.
+Cedar Park High School earned an A in the 2025 TEA accountability ratings (Texas Tribune).
+Leander High School also earned an A (Texas Tribune).
 Both are flagship campuses in Leander ISD, both serve large student bodies, and both sit in the heart of the Cedar Park and Leander communities that have been among the fastest growing in Texas for over a decade.
-Two points separate them on TEA scores.
-The median home prices tell a bigger story: $677,495 near Cedar Park High vs $515,000 near Leander High.
+The median home prices tell a bigger story: about $360,000 near Cedar Park High vs about $242,500 near Leander High based on trailing 12-month MLS closings.

 Cedar Park vs Leander High: Quick Comparison